Benjamin-Tomkins/CV/README.md

 + Central St Martens thinks i'm not bad at <a href="https://github.com/Benjamin-Tomkins/CV/blob/master/images/sewing.jpg">Industrial Sewing</a>
 + Something called Rammed Earth Structures (its a thing).
 + Making women's shoes <a href="https://github.com/Benjamin-Tomkins/CV/blob/master/images/shoes_1.jpg">[1]</a>, <a href="https://github.com/Benjamin-Tomkins/CV/blob/master/images/shoes_2.jpg">[2]</a>, <a href="https://github.com/Benjamin-Tomkins/CV/blob/master/images/shoes_3.jpg">[3]</a> 🤷
-+ I like ice skating, but not done it in a while.
++ Ice skating, but not done it in a while.